Kevin Calvey: Military service

-Calvey joined the Oklahoma National Guard during while in office.
+Calvey joined the Oklahoma National Guard while in office.
 He was deployed to Iraq between January 28, 2007, and January 27, 2008 during the Iraq War.
 While deployed he served as a prosecutor in Baghdad.
 He reached the rank of Captain and earned a Bronze Star for his service.

 2010 Congressional campaign

 In 2010, Oklahoma's 5th congressional district was an open seat after Mary Fallin retired to run for Governor of Oklahoma.
 Calvey ran for Oklahoma's 5th congressional district in the 2010 United States House of Representatives elections in Oklahoma.
-He finished first in the Republican primary, but lost the runoff election to James Lankford.
+He finished second in the Republican primary, and lost the runoff election to James Lankford.

 Oklahoma House of Representatives (2014-2018)

 Calvey was reelected to the Oklahoma House of Representatives and served from 2014 to 2018.

-In April 2015, during a House debate on a bill to raise the pay for Oklahoma Supreme Court Justices, Calvey said “If I were not a Christian, and didn’t have a prohibition against suicide, I’d walk across the street and douse myself in gasoline and set myself on fire!”
+In April 2015, during a House debate on a bill to raise the pay for Oklahoma Supreme Court Justices, Calvey said “If I were not a Christian, and didn't have a prohibition against suicide, I'd walk across the street and douse myself in gasoline and set myself on fire!”
 He later clarified he was trying to draw attention to Oklahoma Supreme Court rulings that struck down anti-abortion laws.

 In 2018, Calvey reported threatening phone calls to his legislative office to the Oklahoma State Bureau of Investigation.